syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

     };
 }
 ```
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/main/UG-Samples/DataBinding)
 ## Binding ExpandoObject

 Diagram is a generic component which is strongly bound to a model type.
 There are cases when the model type is unknown during compile time.
 In such circumstances data can be bound to the Diagram as a list of **ExpandoObjects**.